 Singularity Image Format (SIF)¶

 and provide accountability as to who signed it.
 Singularity follows

-building an image within Singularity, user can
+building an image with Singularity, a user can

-singularity verify) while pulling or downloading the image.
-This feature in particular
+singularity verify) while pulling or downloading the

-protects collaboration within and between systems and teams.
+trust in collaborations within and between teams.

 Admin Configurable Files¶

 System administrators who manage Singularity can use configuration files, to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.